Shopify/hydrogen/packages/hydrogen-react/README.md

 ## Contributing

 We love contributions!
-Contributing works best when you first confirm that something needs to be changed or fixed; please open an issue, start a discussion, or talk to us in Discord!
+Contributing works best when you first confirm that something needs to be changed or fixed; please open an issue or start a discussion!

 PRs are welcome!
 Be sure to read the [CONTRIBUTING.md](../../CONTRIBUTING.md) for an overview and guidelines to help your PR succeed.